guoh27/grubenv/README.md

 The provided `Makefile` will honor environment variables such as `CC` and `CFLAGS` so it can be used easily in cross-compilation environments like Yocto.

+To check the tool version, use `grubenv -V` which prints the constant defined in `version.h`.